Select Page

 How exactly is it that my taxes will be lower if I keep my funds in the EPC 403(b)(9) plan?

 The EPC 403(b)(9) is a defined contribution plan specifically designated for the unique needs of religious organizations.
-The 403(b)(9) is the only defined contribution plan that includes the unique provision offering ministers the ability to have retirement distributions designated as housing allowance.
-Any money you withdraw from the EPC 403(b)(9) Retirement Plan to cover housing expenses can be excluded from income when computing your taxable income.
-Keep in mind that if you roll your money out of a 403(b)(9) to an IRA or any other type of retirement account, you will forfeit the housing expense tax exemption when you draw on your funds in the future.
+The (9) in 403(B)(9) designates it as a church plan that includes the ministerial housing allowance provision and also adds other unique provisions, such as allowing self-employed EPC ministers working in fields such as church planting or other ministries to participate in the Plan as well as EPC ministers working out-of-bounds.
+Any money ministers withdraw from the EPC 403(b)(9) Retirement Plan to cover housing expenses in accordance with IRS regulations qualifies to be excluded from income when computing your taxable income.
+Keep in mind that if you roll your money out of a 403(b)(9) to an IRA or any other type of retirement account you will permanently forfeit the housing expense tax exemption at the time those funds are placed in the other account.

 7